Keibert Ruiz Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.
+- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.77 team ERA that ranks fifth among all league pitching staffs.
+- The Padres' 3.75 team ERA ranks fifth across all league pitching staffs.

-- Padres pitchers combine to allow 80 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (82 total, 1.1 per game).

+- The Padres are sending Lugo (3-3) to the mound to make his 10th start of the season.
+He is 3-3 with a 3.86 ERA and 43 strikeouts through 46 2/3 innings pitched.

+- The right-hander's last time out came on Wednesday against the San Francisco Giants, when he went five innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.